en fr de

 A Londoner in Greece!
 (Task 15)

-This lesson focuses on written mediation.
-The main tasks included aim at developing learners’ skills in selecting information from source texts of different genres, summarising messages into a target language and developing the mediation strategies of paraphrasing, providing synonyms, distinguishing major from minor information.
+This task focuses on written mediation.
+The main aim focuses on developing learners’ skills in selecting information from source texts of different genres, summarising messages into a target language and developing the mediation strategies of paraphrasing, providing synonyms, distinguishing major from minor information.

 View details